 How Long Does it Take to Learn Piano?

-Learning the piano is quite interesting and it depends on the following factors: The learners’ goal, the level of the pianist at which the learner wants to achieve, a lovely sense of rhythm, and your ability to multitask.
-Multitasking skill is very important for a pianist because you would have one hand on the piano and the other doing something else.
+Learning the piano is quite interesting and depends on the following factors: The learner’s goal, the level of the pianist at which the learner wants to achieve it, a lovely sense of rhythm, and your ability to multitask.
+Multitasking skills are very important for a pianist because you will have one hand on the piano and the other doing something else.

-Self tutoring is also effective, but when you want to get to the higher piano level you would be required to relearn.
+Self-tutoring is also effective, but when you want to get to the higher piano level, you will be required to relearn.
 Therefore, having a piano tutor is more effective.
-These factors work in hand to determine how long it will take to learn a piano.
-For instance, a learner with good multitasking skills and a sense of rhythm would take just one month or maybe less to learn how to play the piano, familiarize with the keys and perform some fundamental songs.
+These factors work hand in hand to determine how long it will take to learn a piano.
+For instance, a learner with good multitasking skills and a sense of rhythm would take just one month or maybe less learn how to play the piano, become familiar with the keys, and perform some fundamental songs.

 However, if the learner lacks those skills, it would take him or her approximately 6 months to learn how to play the piano.
 Although, if more effort is put into learning the piano, let’s say 5-6 hours daily, the learner can learn how to play the piano from the root in just one just.